tirthajyoti-ghosh/expo-llm-mediapipe/README.md

 #### iOS

 Add the model files to your Xcode project by dragging them into the Resources group.

+### Automatic Configuration (v0.2.0+)

+Starting from version 0.2.0, expo-llm-mediapipe includes an Expo Config Plugin that automatically configures your Android project with:

+1. The required OpenCL native library references in AndroidManifest.xml
+2. Increased Gradle memory settings for handling large LLM models

+These settings will be applied automatically when you run npx expo prebuild as long as you've added the plugin to your app.json.

 ### Recommended Models